Ford Mustang SSP

-The Ford Mustang SSP is a lightweight police car package that was based on the Ford Mustang and produced by Ford between 1982-1993.
+The Ford Mustang SSP is a lightweight police car package that was based on the Ford Mustang and produced by Ford between 1982 and 1993.
 The car was meant to provide a speedier option for police departments in lieu of other full sized (and heavier) sedans on the market at the time.
 The SSP abbreviation means Special Service Package, a special Foxbody Mustang trim made exclusively for law enforcement use.
 One of the taglines used by Ford to help sell this car was This Ford chases Porsches for a living...

 The units served a number of uses, and were often customized to suit each law enforcement agency's particular needs.
 Law enforcement agencies from municipal to government agencies bought nearly 15,000 examples of these units.
-Many still exist today, either still in some role of law enforcement, from display cars to DARE cars, or in the hands of collectors and racers.
+Many still exist today, either still in some role of law enforcement, from display cars to DARE cars, as well as in the hands of civilian collectors and racers.